digitalbazaar/rdf-canonize/README.md

 ### node.js + npm + native bindings

-**NOTE**: This package has an *optional* dependency on [rdf-canonize-native][].
+This package has support for [rdf-canonize-native][].
+This package can be useful if your application requires doing many canonizing operations asyncronously in parallel or in the background.
+It is **highly recommended** that you understand your requirements and benchmark using JavaScript vs native bindings.
+The native bindings add overhead and the JavaScript implementation may be faster with modern runtimes.

-If native build tools are not available then the native bindings will fail to build and only the JavaScript implementation will be used.
-If you wish to ensure you get the higher performance of the native code, and want to ensure build failures will not be ignored, then you should *also* add a dependency on `rdf-canonize-native` to your project.
+The native bindings are not installed by default and must be explicitly installed.

 ```
 npm install rdf-canonize
 npm install rdf-canonize-native
 ```

 Note that the native code will automatically be used if available.
+If you have the native bindings installed and wish to use the JavaScript implementation a `usePureJavaScript` option is available.

 ```js
 const canonize = require('rdf-canonize');